LabCorp OnDemand offers at-home testing for COVID-19 and a range of other health concerns.

 - insulated specimen pouch

-- gel pack for sample cooling
+- a gel pack for sample cooling

 - specimen biohazard bag